 UPDATE: Following Jim Barrett’s experience with this scope on a .338 Lapua rifle, I cannot recommend putting this scope on anything above a .308 caliber.
 Then again, when you’re throwing five dollar bills down your barrel you can probably afford something a little better than this.

-UPDATE x2: Today’s date is November 5th, 2013.
-It has been over a year since the initial review, and I have used and abused this thing on my .308 rifle.
+UPDATE x2: Today’s date is June 20, 2014.
+It has been almost two years since the initial review, and I have used and abused this thing on my .308 rifle.
 The scope still works perfectly, and hasn’t broken.
 Long term reliability?
 Proven.

 Specifications: Primary Arms 4-14X44 Mil Dot FFP Scope